Events around the World Which Celebrate the Wonderful Carrot

 could have a celebration that featured their farm's most important crop - the

 CARROT.
 Since then the carrots have kept growing and so has the FESTIVAL.
 Today

 it is one of the area's most popular September activities.

-Check out the Echols Annual Carrot Festival, held each May.
-Here.
+Check out the Echols Annual Carrot Festival, held each May. (no further information)

 Fun for all the family.
 "Carrot Capital of the South".

 In Castro Verde, Portugal every January, the Purple Carrot Fayre takes place consisting of market stall down to Ermida do Santo.
 Tradition says that the pigs should be slaughtered and the land tilled and ploughed before this date. (no further information)

 Society seeks to make a better world for people, animals, and the earth

 through advancing a healthful vegetarian diet and a compassionate ethic.
 They